gracelang/language/website/GraceDialects/minitest.md

 Note that even though the test with title *remove* failed, *minitest* went on to run the remaining tests.

-### Limiting the output form Erroneous Specifications.
+### Limiting the output from Erroneous Specifications.

 When a test reveals an error, _minitest_ will run it again, and on this second run will capture and print Grace's usual _backtrace_.